robstave/angular2-training/session-three/page1.md

 # Starting the project

-The project we are working on will be using bootstrap to start with.
+The project we are working on will be using angular-cli to build the project and bootstrap.

-So we will start this project with angular-cli and walk through the steps to integrate boostrap as well.
+So lets start this project in a similar manner with angular-cli and walk through the steps to integrate boostrap as well.

 So create a directory and check the angular cli version to make sure we have installed that properly.